 Are you one of the millions who’ve been playing more computer games during lockdown?
-It’s not surprising that demand for games consoles spiked in the last few months as people isolating at home looked for things to do.
+It’s not surprising that demand for games consoles spiked in the last few months as people were isolated at home looking for things to do.
 Whether it was slaying dragons, exploring new worlds, or playing Football Manager to make up for the lack of live sport to watch, gaming across all platforms rose exponentially during the spring and early summer.
-Many people found that their PS4, Xbox or Switch was the ideal way to spend all that extra time, whether they were on furlough or no longer commuting for hours every day.
+Many people found that their PS4, Xbox, or Switch was the ideal way to spend all that extra time, whether they were on furlough or no longer commuting for hours every day.

 Some games were particularly popular.
 Multiplayer shooter game Counter-Strike: Global Offensive saw an increase of 360,000 players during March, while battle arena game Dota 2 received 120,000 new players.

 Unfortunately for many would-be gamers, the virus also meant that fewer games consoles could be manufactured and delivered.
 The result was shortages around the world, just as demand spiked.
 This would have been the ideal time to sell your old device and games!